 Zara Steiner, historian

-The north German kingdom of Prussia is considered the wellspring of European militarism.
-Germany’s government and armed forces were both based on the Prussian model and many German politicians and generals were Junkers (land-owning Prussian nobles).
-Prior to the unification of Germany in 1871, Prussia was the most powerful of the German states.
+The German-speaking Kingdom of Prussia is considered the wellspring of European militarism.
+The German government and armed forces were based on the Prussian model and many German politicians and generals were Junkers (land-owning Prussian nobles).
+Prior to the unification of Germany in 1871, Prussia was the most powerful of the German kingdoms.
 The Prussian army was reformed and modernised in the 1850s by Field Marshal von Moltke the Elder.
-Under von Moltke’s leadership Prussia’s army implemented new strategies, improved training for its officers, introduced advanced weaponry and adopted more efficient means of command and communication.
+Under von Moltke’s leadership, Prussia’s army implemented new strategies, improved training for its officers, introduced advanced weaponry and adopted more efficient means of command and communication.
 Prussia’s crushing military defeat of France in 1871 revealed its army as the most dangerous and effective military force in Europe.
 This victory also secured German unification, meaning that Prussian militarism and German nationalism became closely intertwined.
 Prussian commanders, personnel and methodology became the nucleus of the new German imperial army.
 The German Kaiser was its supreme commander; he relied on a military council and chief of general staff, made up of Junker aristocrats and career officers.
 When it came to military matters, the Reichstag (Germany’s elected civilian parliament) had no more than an advisory role.